Aryansh-S/USACO/README.md

 ```
 - Unfortunately, most versions of clang do not support pb_ds as of late, which is why I always recommend gcc for compilation.
 However, repl.it has recently moved to a better version of clang that does provide support for pb_ds, so it's still a great online compiler.
 - Read more on the details in the "Compilation" section below.

-## Books \& Handouts

-[Here](https://www.overleaf.com/read/vxkkgmmrmckv) is the latest version of a book I am writing on competitive programming so far (a work in progress).
-- At this point in time, there is also an ongoing DP handout I am creating.
-When done, it is expected to serve as a great reference without prerequisites.
-[Here](https://www.overleaf.com/read/vgdvpkrhjdbb)

 ## Template (\& A First on Structs)